MoRoble/AWS-Network-Storage/README.md

 I will be using CloudFormation to provision the instances, subnets, security groups and the VPC as part of one-click deployment, here's the link

+<span style="color:lightgrey"> I will be using temporarily One-Click deployment since it requires paid storage </span>

 [one-Click](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/create/review?templateURL=https://hubeyda.s3.eu-west-2.amazonaws.com/HHK_EFS_VPC_v3.yaml&stackName=HDN)

 Once stack provision is complete, then I will implement file system by following these steps: